-E.U.
-Votes To Rewrite Its Copyright Laws, Delivering A Blow To Tech Giants
+EU Votes To Rewrite Its Copyright Laws, Delivering A Blow To Tech Giants

-E.U.
-Votes To Rewrite Its Copyright Laws, Delivering A Blow To Tech Giants
+EU Votes To Rewrite Its Copyright Laws, Delivering A Blow To Tech Giants

 The European Union voted to rewrite its laws, in a big blow for tech firms like Google and Facebook, forcing them to find copyright violations on their platforms and not wait for them to be reported.